 Brooks makes the point that the future is an integral part of the past, and vice versa.
-But he didn’t ask the crucial question: why did Sting lose his creativity when he became a star, and why did he regain it when he went back to northern England?
-General aphorisms like “past is prologue” do not explain anything.
+But he didn’t ask the crucial question: Why did Sting lose his creativity when he became a star, and why did he regain it when he went back to northern England?
+General aphorisms like “what’s past is prologue” do not explain anything.

 Participants are asked to hold their hand up to the wrist in painfully cold water until they are invited to remove it and are offered a warm towel.
 The subjects in the experiment used their free hand to control arrows on a keyboard to provide a continuous record of the pain they were enduring, a direct communication from their “experiencing self”.
-Each participant endured two cold-hand episodes; the first lasted 60 seconds of cold water immersion, the second lasted 60 seconds of cold water immersion and then the experimenter, unseen by the participants, opened a valve of warm water to raise the temperature by 1ºC, just enough for most subjects to detect a slight decrease in the intensity of pain.
+Each participant endured two cold-hand episodes: the first was for 60 seconds of cold water immersion; the second was for 60 seconds of cold water immersion and then the experimenter, unseen by the participants, where a valve of warm water was opened to raise the temperature by 1ºC, just enough for most subjects to detect a slight decrease in the intensity of pain.
 The trials were separated by seven minutes.
 Seven minutes after the second trial, the participants were given a choice about a third trial.
-They were told that one of their experiences would be repeated exactly, and were free to choose either one.
+They were told that one of their experiences would be repeated exactly, and they were free to choose either one.

 This, and numerous other experiments, led to astonishing conclusions: